-Many index annuities today provide multiple accounts in the same contract that can provide different formulas or indexes from which the owner can choose.
+Many indexed annuities today provide multiple accounts in the same contract that can provide different formulas or indexes from which the owner can choose.
 In some of these, the choice is locked in once made, while in others the owner can reallocate values from period to period.
-A typical multi-account index annuity provides one option that uses declared interest, not linked to any index, similar to a fixed-rate annuity.
+A typical multi-account indexed annuity provides one option that uses declared interest, not linked to any index, similar to a fixed-rate annuity.

 Most fixed deferred annuities have surrender charges for a period of years after issue.
 The relative assurance that the annuity will stay in force allows the insurance company to invest in longer-term fixed income instruments.
 This would not be the case without surrender charges.
-This is true of index annuities as well.
+This is true of indexed annuities as well.
 The upside is that this usually produces higher income that can allow for higher interest, higher participation rates and caps, and lower spreads or fees.
 Because of this, it is important to understand the contract’s features before buying.

 Surrender charges come into play only when the owner chooses to withdraw or surrender the money from an annuity before the date agreed on in the contract.
 Like a CD penalty for early withdrawals, surrender charges also are early withdrawal penalties.
 Again, a surrender charge’s purpose is to enable the insurance company to invest on behalf of their policy owners in bonds and/or mortgages with fixed durations and with some assurance their own investment can remain in these fixed-income instruments.

 Different companies provide different indexing formulas, and some companies can provide different formulas, sometimes within a single contract.
 A few of the common methods include these.